SmartThingsCommunity/st-device-sdk-c-ref/README.md

 > The Espressif documentation linked above directs you to add the toochain path to your `PATH` environment variable in your `~/.profile`.
 This step *not* necessary if you use the pre-supplied build script `build.py` - the path is automatically exported when using the build script.

-#### For RTL8195:

-For Windows systems:

-1. Install the [mbed Microcontroller](https://os.mbed.com/handbook/Windows-serial-configuration) to use the USB serial port on Windows.
-1. Upgrade [DAP firmware](https://www.amebaiot.com/en/change-dap-firmware/).
-The recommended DAP firmware is `DAP_FW_Ameba_V12_1_3-2M.bin`.

-> The above steps are applicable for a Windows PC for downloading a binary.
-You must build the source code on Cygwin or linux for this chipset.

 ### Build

 1. Download the Direct Connected Device SDK source code as shown in the example below and run `setup.py`.